-If you live with chronic sinusitis, constant nasal congestion, or annoying postnasal drip and sinus headaches, you may benefit from sinus surgery to correct a structural problem in your sinuses.
+If you live with chronic sinusitis, congestion, or troubled breathing, you may need sinus surgery to correct a structural problem in your sinuses.
 The board-certified team of ear, nose, and throat specialists at Beach Cities ENTS, in Torrance, California, have years of experience in performing sinus surgery to repair a variety of disruptive sinus problems.
 Call Beach Cities ENTS in the South Bay or schedule an appointment online today.

-The team at Beach Cities ENTS offers a variety of surgical options for your sinuses to address conditions ranging from nasal polyps to recurrent sinus infections.
+The team at Beach Cities ENTS offers a variety of sinus surgeries to address conditions ranging from deviated septums to chronic sinusitis.
 Other reasons you might need sinus surgery include:

 In most cases, the doctors at Beach Cities ENTS try noninvasive treatments to heal your infection or correct other obstructions before recommending surgery.

-Beach Cities ENTS provides several surgical options for your sinuses to address the range of conditions that can affect your sinus and nasal passages.
+Beach Cities ENTS provides several types of sinus surgeries to address the range of conditions that can affect your sinus and nasal passages.

 Endoscopic sinus surgery is a minimally invasive procedure.
 Your doctor uses an endoscope to see the inside of your sinuses and small, specially designed surgical tools.

 Your doctor inserts the endoscope and other instruments through your nostrils to reach your sinuses to remove and reshape the bone and cartilage.
 They can also perform a polypectomy to remove polyps from your sinuses during endoscopic sinus surgery.

-Balloon sinuplasty is another minimally invasive procedure.
-Your doctor inserts a small balloon catheter into your sinuses via your nose.
-The balloon is then inflated to open and reshape your sinus openings with gentle pressure.
+Balloon sinuplasty is another noninvasive procedure.
+Your doctor inserts a balloon catheter into your sinuses via your nose.
+Then, they inflate the balloon to open and reshape your sinuses with gentle pressure.

-A septoplasty is a procedure to correct a deviated septum, which is the thin wall of cartilage and bone in the middle of your nose that separates your nasal cavities.
-This procedure is usually a minimally invasive outpatient procedure.
+Septoplasty is a procedure to correct a deviated septum — the thin wall of cartilage that separates your nasal cavities.
+Septoplasty is usually a minimally invasive outpatient procedure.

-If you take any medications that may thin your blood like aspirin that could increase your risk of bleeding, your doctor may give you instructions on whether to cut back or stop taking the medication before your procedure.
+If you take any medicines like aspirin or blood pressure medication that could increase your risk of bleeding, your doctor gives you instructions on whether to cut back or stop taking the medication before your procedure.

 You may have some discomfort following sinus surgery.
 Your doctor may prescribe a mild painkiller to help you manage the pain, but in most cases, patients find that over-the-counter pain relievers are sufficient.

-You may also experience bloody drainage and nasal congestion for the first week after surgery.
-These side effects are normal, but you should avoid the temptation to blow your nose and instead use nasal saline spray or rinses as directed by your physician.
+You may also experience bloody noses, congestion, and drainage for up to seven days after surgery.
+These side effects are normal, but you should avoid the temptation to blow your nose for at least 24 hours after your operation.

-Call Beach Cities ENTS or schedule a consultation online today if you think you may benefit from sinus surgery or live with chronic congestion and sinus pain.
+Call Beach Cities ENTS or schedule a consultation online today if you need sinus surgery or live with chronic congestion and sinus pain.